Upper bounds of holographic entanglement entropy growth rate for thermofield double states: Introduction

 It is physical interesting to study the possible maximal growth rate of entanglement entropy in many situations.
 For example, in quantum computation theory, the quantum entanglement is regarded as a computing resource, which provides the computational speed-up~\cite{Ekert:1997wh,Jozsa:1997hc}.
 Studying the growth rate of entanglement entropy can help us understand how to reach the maximum entanglement state quickly.
 In addition, entanglement entropy plays an important role in the black hole information paradox.
 To interpret the Page Curve is recognized as an important task of solving black hole information paradox~\cite{Page:1993wv,Page:2013dx}.
 Some recent studies show that we can explain the Page Curve from the perspective of holography, which says that a region called "island" will appear in the later period of black hole evaporation~\cite{Almheiri:2020cfm,Almheiri:2019qdq,Penington:2019kki,Chen:2020hmv}.
-According to holographic interpretation~\cite{Almheiri:2019hni,Chen:2020jvn}, the holographic entanglement entropy is calculated by H-M surface before the "island" appears~\cite{Almheiri:2019psy,Ling:2020laa}.
-When the holographic entanglement entropy increases to the Beckenstein-Hawking entropy, the "island" appears ~\cite{Almheiri:2019hni,Chen:2019uhq,Chen:2020hmv}.
-By studying the maximum growth rate, we can give the fastest situation that the islands emerge.
+In principle, the dynamics of degrees of freedom of gravity and matter fields should be considered together for the appearance of an island.
+We may first simplify the discussion by assuming that the dynamical gravity region in the boundary is negligible.
+Then the time of appearance of island can be found by our static bulk geometry.
+By studying the maximum growth rate of the entropy computed from H-M surface, we expect that such bounds could help us to estimate when the island transition occurs.

+The evolution of holographic entanglement entropy has been studied in many works~\cite{Hubeny:2007xt, Rangamani:2016dms,Hartman:2013qma, Abajo-Arrastia:2010ajo, Dong:2016hjy, Liu:2013qca, Allais:2011ys, Albash:2010mv, Ziogas:2015aja}, and we are going to ask whether there is a universal upper bound for its growth rate.
 Similar to the holographic entanglement entropy which is calculated by the area of codimension-2 extremal surface, the holographic complexity in ``complexity-volume'' (CV)-conjecture is calculated by the volume of codimension-1 extremal surface.
 The quantum computation theory gives an upper bound of the growth rate of complexity when the total energy of the system is fixed, which is known as the Lloyd's bound~\cite{Lloyd2000-jm}.
 There is also a bound proved to be applicable to holographic complexity in CV-conjecture~\cite{Yang:2019alh}.
 This inspires us that there may also be an upper bound for the growth rate of entanglement entropy if the energy of the system is fixed.